 Could your scalp health be at the root of your hair hang-ups?

-Could your scalp health be at the root of your hair hang-ups?
-Dr Anita Sturnham, Dermatologist and consultant to pH balanced skincare brand Sebamed, explains how a healthy scalp is key to preventing common scalp complaints including dandruff, dermatitis and psoriasis...
+Dr Anita Sturnham, GP specialising in Dermatology and consultant to pH balanced skincare brand Sebamed, explains how a healthy scalp is key to preventing common scalp complaints including dandruff, dermatitis and psoriasis...

 We devote hours of our time every week looking after the skin on our face and body but the reality is that taking care of our scalp is just as important.
 A healthy scalp allows for silky, shiny hair and a protective barrier against infections so we should treat it with the same respect as the rest of our body.